-The Riyad Saudi Equity Sharia Fund (the "Fund") is equity fund managed through an agreement between Riyad Capital (the "Fund Manager") and the Fund's investors (the "Unitholders").
-The objective of the Fund is to provide capital growth by investing in Saudi Stock Companies, within the criteria set by the Sharia committee.
+The Riyad Opportunities Fund (the "Fund") is an equity fund managed through an agreement between Riyad Capital (the "Fund Manager") and the investors in the Fund (the "Unitholders").
+The Fund aims to provide medium to long-term capital growth by investing its assets mainly in Saudi equities. including IPOs in the Main Saudi stock market (Tadawul), the Parallel Market (Nomu) and the Gulf markets.